-Truss faces clamor to quit amid UK government chaos
+UK’s Liz Truss quits after turmoil obliterated her authority

 “At the moment, I think that’s the case,” she said.

-With opinion polls giving the Labour Party a large and growing lead, many Conservatives now believe their only hope of avoiding electoral oblivion is to replace Truss.
-But they are divided about how to get rid of her, and over who should replace her.
+With opinion polls giving the Labour Party a large and growing lead, the Conservative Party decided its only hope of avoiding electoral oblivion was to replace Truss.
+But they remain divided over who exactly should do that.

 The party is keen to avoid another divisive leadership contest like the race a few months ago that saw Truss defeat ex-Treasury chief Rishi Sunak.
 Among potential replacements — if only Conservative lawmakers can agree — are Sunak, House of Commons leader Penny Mordaunt and newly appointed Treasury chief Jeremy Hunt.

-A national election doesn’t have to be held until 2024, and under Conservative Party rules, Truss technically is safe from a leadership challenge for a year.
-The rules can be changed if enough lawmakers want it.
-There is fevered speculation about how many lawmakers have already submitted letters calling for a no-confidence vote.
+Whoever it is will be the country’s third prime minister this year alone.
+A national election doesn’t have to be held until 2024.

-In a major blow, Home Secretary Suella Braverman resigned Wednesday after breaching rules by sending an official document from her personal email account.
+Truss’ downfall was hastened by the resignation on Wednesday of Home Secretary Suella Braverman.
+She quit after breaching rules by sending an official document from her personal email account.
 She used her resignation letter to lambaste Truss, saying she had “concerns about the direction of this government.”

 “The business of government relies upon people accepting responsibility for their mistakes,” she said in a thinly veiled dig at Truss.